Maddox-zephyr/ESP8266_adc_test/README.md

-ESP8266 ADC TEst/Comparison
+ESP8266 ADC Test/Comparison

 I was having a difficult time understanding how to interpret the results of the ESP8266 ADC.
 The popular guidance was to "keep the input to no more than 1 volt," which would lead you to believe that the reference for this ADC was 1 volt.
 I found some discussions that said the reference is 0.96 volts, which given my test is close.

-So I put an ADS1015 ADC on a proto board and connected in with I2C, and set up a test to read the ADS1015 and the ESP8266 ADC and send the reults to a mysql database running on tha raspberry pi.
+So I put an ADS1015 ADC on a proto board and connected it with I2C, and set up a test to read the ADS1015 and the ESP8266 ADC and send the reults to a mysql database running on tha raspberry pi.

 Battery Monitor - Test Conditions: